Eliezer ben Elijah Ashkenazi: His individuality

-Ashkenazi's personality was an extraordinary one.
-He may be called the last survivor of a most brilliant epoch in the history of the Sephardim.
-Although educated by a kabbalist, and a fellow-pupil of Moses Alshech, yet he was a student—if not a deep one—of philosophy and physics.
-As a Talmudist, such men as Joseph Caro, Moses Isserles, and Solomon Luria considered him of equal authority with themselves; however, when the rabbinical decisions of earlier rabbis ran counter to his own judgment, he never sought a sophistical justification for them, as was then the custom, especially in Poland.
+Ashkenazi has been called the last survivor of a most brilliant epoch in the history of the Sephardim.
+Although educated by a kabbalist, and a fellow-pupil of Moses Alshech, he was a student of philosophy and physics.
+As a Talmudist, such men as Joseph Caro, Moses Isserles, and Solomon Luria considered him of equal authority with themselves; however, when the rabbinical decisions of earlier rabbis ran counter to his own judgment, he never sought a sophistical justification for them, as was then the custom in Poland.

 Valuable material for a correct estimate of Ashkenazi may be found in several of his decisions preserved in the responsa literature of the time.
 In Venice he decided that a man could be forced to a divorce, if, by immoral conduct, he had incurred his wife's aversion.
 It was likely this decision which brought upon him the opposition of the above-mentioned Venetian rabbis, though he was connected with them, for Ashkenazi's son was Katzenellenbogen's son-in-law.
 From the standpoint of strict Talmudic interpretation, Ashkenazi's opponents were in the right, since his sentence contravened that of the Tosafists, who for the German-Italian Jews constituted, as it were, a court of last resort.